slvg01/3_openspace_organizer/README.md

-# Target : Create an Openspace Organizer - (training purpose)
+# Pojrect objective : Create an Openspace Organizer for office or others

 ## Exercice objectives :